ALL

 Do I have to have my baby’s hearing screened?

 No, you don’t have to have your baby’s hearing screened.
-But it’s important to talk your healthcare provider if you don’t want your baby’s hearing checked.
-They may give you information to help with your decision or offer resources to check your baby’s hearing.
+But it’s important to talk with your healthcare provider if you don’t want your baby’s hearing checked.
+They may give you information to help with your decision or offer resources to check or keep track of your baby’s hearing.

 When will I get the results of the hearing screening?